AdobeDocs/experience-manager-65.en/help/assets/linking-urls-to-yourwebapplication.md

       ![chlimage_1-271](assets/chlimage_1-271.png)

-1. Select and copy the text to your web browser to preview the asset or to add to your web content page.
+1. Select and copy the text to your web browser so you can preview the asset or add it to your web content page.

    To exit the URL window, tap the **[!UICONTROL X]** or tap **[!UICONTROL Close]**.